gabemanigat/gabemanigat/README.md

 I’m **gabemanigat**, a passionate cybersecurity engineer and over the years  gaining real time experience in protecting digital assets and ensuring a safer digital landscape in any enviroments I have been exposed too.
 Passionate with an ambition to become a cybersecurity expert.
 Committed to daily self-improvement, I am determined to achieve mastery in cybersecurity.
-Interested in leveraging skills in security operations and compliance to explore and gain exposure to diverse elements of cybersecurity as possible.
+Interested in leveraging skills in security operations and compliance to explore and gain exposure to as many diverse elements of cybersecurity as possible.

 ## 🔍 What I Do